 Job Opportunities: Internship & Associate Opportunities, NGO Sustainability

-Job Opportunities: Program Technology Team & Learning Platforms Manager, New Leaders
+Job Opportunity: Program Technology Team & Learning Platforms Manager, New Leaders

 New Leaders is seeking two new team members on its Program Technology team, which supports program delivery through blended & virtual means to help accelerate New Leaders’ ability to meet its ambitious organizational goals for impact at scale.
 This is a critical team that will drive technology delivery and innovation through effective partnerships with our program teams.
 Please reach out to Laura Kadetsky at firstname.lastname@example.org with questions, ideas, or interest!